 - Involvement in campus organizations and community service

 - Military service

-- Majors in the College of Letters and Science
+- Majors in the UCLA College

 - Majors in the School of the Arts and Architecture

 - Majors in the Samueli School of Engineering

 - Majors in the Herb Alpert School of Music

 - Majors in the Luskin School of Public Affairs